For many years, alongside startup adventures, I had been freelancing in the UK as a web designer, working with a variety of international businesses.

 Renting my time.
 Getting paid by the hour.

 In late 2007, after building many WordPress websites for international clients, I connected with two like-minded strangers.
-We were in opposite corners of the world, but shared a common goal – to turn our billable hours into off-the-shelf WordPress products.
+We were in opposite corners of the world, but shared a common goal – to turn our limited billable hours into off-the-shelf WordPress products.

 Commoditising our web design services and growing a more diversified and sustainable income stream.